Gamze1314/OceanCargo-App/README.md

 ### Flask-SQLAlchemy Relationships Set up

-The relationships between Container-Customer and Shipment-Container models are set up as one-to-many SQL Alchemy relationship.
+The relationships between Container-Customer and Shipment-Container models are set up as one-to-many SQL Alchemy db.relationship() costructor.
 The relationship between Shipment-Customer is many-to-many relationship.
 The customer has many shipments through the container model.
 The association proxy provides a customer's shipments through the container table.